Mistral-MCP-Hackathon-2025/mistral-jump/README.md

 </div>

-# 🎮 Keyboard Display Game
+# 🎮 Mistral Jump

 ## 🚀 About The Project

-**Keyboard Display Game** is an interactive platformer game built with React and TypeScript that showcases real-time keyboard input visualization.
+**Mistral Jump** is an interactive platformer game built with React and TypeScript that showcases real-time keyboard input visualization.
 Control Le Chat (Mistral's adorable mascot) as it jumps through procedurally generated platforms while your keyboard inputs are beautifully displayed on screen.

 ### ✨ Key Features